 Experimental platform superARTIS

-In addition to smaller unmanned aircraft systems with take-off weights between 1 kg and 25 kg, the institute operates two larger NEO S-350 helicopters from Swiss UAV, including ground station.
+In addition to smaller unmanned aircraft systems with take-off weights between 1 kg and 25 kg, the institute operates two larger R-350 helicopters from UMS Group, including ground station.
 The helicopters have a rotor diameter of 3.50 m and a maximal take-off weight of 150 kg.
 With a powerful 21 kW turbine engine, the system allows to use experimental payload of up to 30 kg and to perform flights with duration of 90 minutes.

 This superARTIS system is used to develop and evaluate challenging automatic flight missions, which is supported by an extensive simulation environment.
 Focuses of the developments are automatic environmental perception, on-board path planning and high-precision and dynamic flight control within complex scenarios.
 With the high payload capacity, range and flight speed, superARTIS is capable of performing research missions close to reality – for example in urban areas, at sea, together with other aircraft, or as a carrier for multiple sensor systems.
 Beyond that, superARTIS is equipped with sophisticated interfaces to access sensor data and to override the standard avionics.
 High-precision reference measuring systems allow the mathematical specification of the aircraft behavior.
 Parallel to that, the simulation environment copies this behavior and allows the design of new flight control and on-board planning systems.
 Aviation safety is achieved by redundant data links, transponder, positioning lights, and a flight termination system.